GerritCodeReview/summit_2018/speakers.md

 ### David Ostrovsky - Unaffiliated {#davido}

 David is a contributor to Gerrit since 2013 and a maintainer/committer since 2016.
-David has been open source and free software enthusiast for many years and has contribited to number open source projects.
+David has been an open source and free software enthusiast for many years and has contribited to a number of open source projects.

 ### David Pursehouse - CollabNet {#dpursehouse}